Quick Facts | Answer |

 - Cleaning and repair costs

-Most states, such as North Dakota, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable.
+Most states, including North Dakota, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable and reflect actual landlord expenses.

 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.